Frequently Asked Questions

 Please note that we are unable to approve ROL for face-to-face courses where a student route visa is required to study in the UK.
 This is because we can only sponsor full-time students for a student route visa, and applying ROL for credits previously achieved reduces the study load to below full-time.
 International students are encouraged to consider our distance learning options such as if they wish to apply for ROL.

 Please note that this does also apply to PGCEi alumni who can apply their PGCEi credits to subsequent MA study.

 Is there a limit on the time the learning has taken place?

 The learning must be within 10 years.

 Where can I find information about specific modules ?

-Links to module information are located on the course structure pages of our masters provision.
+Detailed module information can be found using the module catalogue search.
 Module information provides details on module aims, content, learning outcomes, learning hours and assessment criteria.
 Previous learning/experience must match the criteria of the module you are applying for exemption from.